-- A. The Security Training and Evaluation Unit Coordinator shall ensure that the required training and evaluations of the trainee are completed during each of the phases. - B. Successful completion of each of the phases is necessary to move on to the next phase.
-The following outlines the phases of the security training and evaluation program: - 1.
-Orientation Week.
-During orientation week, equipment is issued, administrative tasks are accomplished, and human resource paperwork is completed. - 2.
-Integration Week.
+- A. The Security Training and Evaluation Unit Coordinator shall ensure that the required training and evaluations of the trainee are completed during each of the training weeks. - B. Successful completion of each of the weeks is necessary to move on to the next training week.
+The following outlines the training weeks of the security training and evaluation program:

+1. Orientation Week.
+(40 hours).
+During orientation week, equipment is issued, administrative tasks are accomplished, and human resource paperwork is completed.
+This week is not evaluated.

+2. Integration Week/Chazen/Primates.
+(40 hours).
 During integration week, the probationary officer is assigned to an initial Security Training Officer.
-This week prepares the trainee to report for duty, to become familiar with the Department, to begin developing relationships within the organization, to learn about the Security Training Officer Program components and process. - 3.
-Phase One (A).
-The probationary officer is assigned to a Security Training Officer as during Integration Week for four weeks (160 hours) for training on routes and learning focused on core competencies. - 4.
-Mid-Term Evaluation Week (40 hours).
-The probationary officer is assigned to a Security Training Evaluator.
-The Security Training Evaluator is in plain clothes and the trainee is in uniform - 5.
-Phase Two (B).
-The probationary officer is assigned to a Security Training Officer as during phase one for one week (40 hours) for training specific to determined shift and learning focused on the core competencies. - 6.
-Final Evaluation Week (40 hours).
-The probationary officer is assigned to a Security Training Evaluator.
-The Security Training Evaluator is in plain clothes and the trainee is in uniform. - 7.
-Phase Five (balance of probationary period).
+This week prepares the trainee to report for duty, to become familiar with the Department, to begin developing relationships within the organization, to learn about the Security Training Officer Program components and process.
+This week is not evaluated.

+3. Route/HSLC/Access Control/Training.
+The probationary officer is assigned to a Security Training Officer(s) as during Integration Week, for five weeks (200 hours) for training on routes and learning, focused on core competencies.
+Each week is evaluated and requires documentation of understanding in order to move on to the next week.
+End of the week evaluation meeting will be conducted each week with the Training Officer, Trainee and the STO Coordinator or designated Supervisor.

+4. Final Evaluation Week (40 hours).
+The probationary officer is assigned to a Security Training Officer.
+The Security Training Officer can be in plain clothes and the trainee is in uniform.
+This week is evaluated.

+- 5. Phase Five (balance of probationary period).
 The probationary officer is assigned to a shift and assumes the duties of a regular officer.
-The probationary officer shall periodically be assigned to a Security Training Officer for the purpose of performance review.
-The probationary officer shall be required to complete a Neighborhood Portfolio Exercise or assigned project that meets acceptable standards.
-If at any time during the probationary period the probationary officer is not performing at a satisfactory level, a recommendation for termination may be initiated.
+If at any time during the probationary period the probationary officer is not performing at a satisfactory level, a recommendation for termination may be initiated - 6.
+The assigned training officer and trainee shall complete at least one logbook entry (CCL) during each day of evaluated training.
+The logbook entries shall be reviewed daily by the training officer and weekly by the designated training supervisor. - 7.
+An activity report shall be completed at the end of training by the training officer and the trainee and is then reviewed by the designated training supervisor for each training and evaluation period (i.e., 40-hour period) during the duration of each week of training. - 8.
+Security trainees are assigned an Activity Report Problem at the start of training and are expected to present the final solution on their last day of training. - 9.
+The Final Evaluation Report is completed by the training officer and reviewed by the trainee and designated training supervisor on the last day of the Final Evaluation Week. - 10.
+Checkout rides are assigned to a Lead officer or the STO Coordinator during the probation period to ensure the Trainee is continuing the required responsibilities of a Security Officer. - 11.
+STO Coordinator will request the Trainee to complete a training evaluation for each of the weeks of training.
+This will evaluate each of the Trainers and provide assessment of the overall training experience.